 I recommend using a tool like Thrive Leads to help you build your email list.

 #3.
-Create honest, reliable and useful ‘online reviews’
+Create good, honest, reliable and useful ‘online reviews’

-Reviews, regardless whether in written, video, or audio form, should focus on a product’s usefulness and benefits.
+Reviews, regardless of whether they are in written, video, or audio form, should focus on a product’s usefulness and benefits.

 Your online reviews shouldn’t just talk about the features alone, but actually, address the kinds of problems using a product or service can help your customers overcome.